ampproject/amphtml/extensions/amp-access/0.1/iframe-api/README.md

 The `AmpAccessIframeApi` is the entry point for access iframe implementation.
 As its main parameter it requires an instance of `AccessController`, which simply implements all methods of access protocol such as `authorize` and `pingback`.

 The document's access configuration would use the "iframe" type.
-For instance when used withe `amp-access`:
+For example when used with `amp-access`:

 ```
 <script id="amp-access" type="application/json">